-- Vegetative-When does 'early bloom' typically occur for your fields and your varieties? - #Peak bloom-When does this occur for you, in general? - ☐ For discussion purposes, about August 1?
+- Vegetative-When does 'early bloom' typically occur for your fields and your varieties? - □ For discussion purposes, about July 5? - Peak bloom-When does this occur for you, in general? - □ For discussion purposes, about August 1?

-- #Declining Ogallala aquifer-availability can change dramatically during a season - #Dealing with lack of rainfall - Shortages of water during critical growth stages - #Loss of wells due to mechanical failure - Limited irrigation volumes imposed by regulatory mandates before the end of the growing season
+- Declining Ogallala aquifer-availability can change dramatically during a season - Dealing with lack of rainfall - Shortages of water during critical growth stages - Loss of wells due to mechanical failure - Limited irrigation volumes imposed by regulatory mandates before the end of the growing season